cleverness/cleverness-to-do-list-plugin/readme.txt

 = 3.3.2 =
 * Updated Polish translation from Michał Wielkopolski
+* Fixed Trying to get property of non-object notice in todolist shortcode

 = 3.3.1 =
 * Updated Russian translation from Sergei Zastavnyi